United We Care | A Super App for Mental Wellness

 4. We do not have a sleep routine.

 Not having a proper sleep routine can be detrimental to your health.
-It disturbs the melatonin secretion, an essential hormone for causing and inducing sleep.
+It disturbs melatonin secretion, an essential hormone for causing and inducing sleep.
 Your schedule must remain fixed, and you do not stay awake long past bedtime.

 5. Uncomfortable clothes